kaob1991/fundamentals-DA-assessment/README.md

 This repository has 2 Jupyter notebooks, one for pyplot and another for CAO points comparisons.
 It also contains a .txt file which should not be modified as it contains important configuration files which Binder requires to run correctly.

+This repository is submitted as partial fullfillment of a H.Dip in Data Analytics in Computing

+## system requirements

+To modify or run the notebooks on a local machine requires the latest version of Python.
+Anaconda is an easy to use version available at the following  [url](https://www.anaconda.com/) for Windows, Linux and Mac.
+Alternatively the static and interactive web based versions are available via the links below.

 ## pyplot notebook

-This notebook investigates the use of pyplot and demonstrates some interesting plots that can be created by pyplot
+This notebook investigates the use of pyplot and demonstrates some interesting plots that can be created by pyplot.

 #### Static link
 The static link for this notebook is available on: